AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 The output set is built incrementally while processing the arguments left to right.
-*--include* states ``from now on, symbols defined in the forthcoming object files are to be added to the result set''.
+:option:`--include` states "from now on, symbols defined in the forthcoming object files are to be added to the result set".
-*--exclude* states ``from now on, symbols defined in the forthcoming object files are to be removed from the result set''.
+:option:`--exclude` states "from now on, symbols defined in the forthcoming object files are to be removed from the result set".
-An implicit `--include` is assumed right at the beginning, and each object file argument may actually be an |code|file containing a list of object files.
+An implicit :option:`--include` is assumed right at the beginning, and each object file argument may actually be an :term:`@listfile` containing a list of object files.

 Below are a few examples of commands together with a description of the set they build.